Section 5: Priority date

 (b) the comptroller is satisfied that failure to file the application within the time specified in s.5(2A)(a) was unintentional see 5.26.4, and

-(c) either there is no request for early publication under section 16(1), or if a request for early publication was made, it was withdrawn before the preparations for publication were completed.
+(c) either there is no request for accelerated publication under section 16(1), or if a request for accelerated publication was made, it was withdrawn before the preparations for publication were completed.

 PR Sch.
 4, Part 1, r.7(4), r.7(6) is also relevant